lonerapier/lonerapier.github.io/content/thoughts/cryptography/binius.md

 [[finite-fields|field]] $\mathbb{F}_{2}$:
 - addition: XOR
 - multiplication: for $\mathbb{F}_{2}$, it's just repeated xor.
-	- for extension fields, can be done efficiently using an algorithm similar to [[karatsuba-multiplication]]
+	- for extension fields, can be done efficiently using an algorithm similar to karatsuba multiplication

 Two ways of representing $\textsf{GF}(2^{k})$: